 Before I was known as a contemporary Sedona artist, I created this landscape painting of this Navajo Palapa (a Spanish word of Mayan origin.
 Palapa means “pulpous leaf”) is an open-sided shade dwelling.
 This type of shelter is widely used here in the southwest and can be found here as well.
 When I created this watercolor landscape, the original background was a stand of trees.
 However, I decided to put Monument Valley in the setting, which is a truly spiritual place.
-Having visited this iconic location and painting a 10′ x 3′ version of it, being drawn to using it in many of my southwest canvas landscape.
+Having visited this iconic location and painting a 10′ x 3′ version of it, being drawn to using it in many of my southwest canvas landscapes.
 To see a different version of this painting, click here.

 Monument Valley attracted many Hollywood film crews to it.
 As a result, great and memorable cinematic productions have frequently graced the Navajo Nation — particularly Monument Valley.
 Thanks to director John Ford, this became the familiar backdrop for the American western genre.
-Monument Valley isn’t only for dusty cowboy movies — it’s also appeared in science-fiction flicks, contemporary action movies, and even comedies.
+Monument Valley isn’t only for dusty cowboy movies but also in science-fiction flicks, contemporary action movies, and even comedies.
 Here are 12 films that filmed memorable scenes in the iconic Navajo landscape.
 Stagecoach (1939), My Darling Clementine (1946), She Wore a Yellow Ribbon (1949), The How the West Was Won (1962), Easy Rider (1968), 2001: A Space Odyssey (1968), The Eiger Sanction (1975), National Lampoon’s Vacation (1983), Back to the Future Part III (1990), Forrest Gump (1994), The Lone Ranger (2013).